 The active background mode is used to program a bootloader or user application program into the FLASH program memory before the MCU is operated in run mode for the first time.
-When the MC9S08SH8 is shipped from the Freescale Semiconductor factory, the FLASH program memory is erased by default unless specifically noted so there is no program that could be executed in run mode until the FLASH memory is initially programmed.
+When the MC9S08SH32 Series is shipped from the Freescale Semiconductor factory, the FLASH program memory is erased by default unless specifically noted so there is no program that could be executed in run mode until the FLASH memory is initially programmed.
 The active background mode can also be used to erase and reprogram the FLASH memory after it has been previously programmed.

-For additional information about the active background mode, refer to the Development Support chapter.
+For additional information about the active background mode, refer to Chapter 17, "Development Support."